-The HR/FMLA Consultant may require a military caregiver to obtain a certification completed by an authorized health care provider of the covered servicemember.
-The City is permitted to authenticate and clarify medical certifications but is not permitted to require second or third opinions on military caregiver leave.
-The City is not permitted to require recertification for such leave.
+The Standard may require a military caregiver to obtain a certification completed by an authorized health care provider of the covered service member.
+The Standard is permitted to authenticate and clarify medical certifications but is not permitted to require second or third opinions on military caregiver leave.
+The Standard is not permitted to require recertification for such leave.

 1. How does an employee stay in paid status while on FMLA leave?

 FMLA is unpaid leave.
 An employee may elect to use sick leave, vacation or comp time for use during FMLA absences.
 The employee must follow department policy and practice for using sick, vacation and comp time, including seeking prior permission.
 The City does not require the use of paid leave during FMLA absences.

 2. Can an employee on FMLA leave claim the time off as comp time on their time sheet?